 On Earth it responds to the tides.

 The metaphor of connecting earth and sky, Yin and Yang, has a very different and deeper meaning in Daoist Qigong practice.
 The Magpie Bridge called Da Qiao 搭橋, means bridge or bypass.
 In Qigong it refers to placing the tongue on the roof of the mouth to connect the Yin and Yang channels of the body.
 These two channels are the Du Mai (Governing Vessel) and the Ren Mai (Conception vessel).
 They are two extraordinary meridians in Chinese medicine that flow up the back of the body and down the front respectively.
 The Du Mai and Ren Mai are the first meridians to form in an embryo immediately after conception; and they give rise to all the other meridians.
 Their function is to connect the body to Earth and Heaven.
-These two channels, representing Yin and Yang, meet at the upper palate.

 In Qigong practice it is a traditional practice to rest the tongue lightly against the upper hard palate just behind the teeth.
 This connects the Yin and Yang channels in the body and completes the microcosmic orbit, promoting higher energy flow in the body.
 In turn, the enhanced energy in Du Mai and Ren Mai channels supports all the other channels, and builds optimum health.